 This is a simplified chess game for kids that breaks down the game into smaller games featuring just a few of the chess pieces.
 It has two boards.
 One board has fewer squares than the traditional board; this is the side you use to learn the game piece by piece.

-The other side has the traditional chess board and I love how the back rows are labeled since I always get confused on how to set up the game.
+The other side has the traditional chessboard and I love how the back rows are labeled since I always get confused about how to set up the game.

 Traintastic Cargo Game by Chuggington

 This is a great game for preschoolers ages 3 and up who love trains.
-It’s a fun game of of memory, pattern matching and discovery!
+It’s a fun game of memory, pattern matching, and discovery!

 To examine any game more closely at Amazon, please click on image of game.